Suprana-Labs/Suprana/docs/src/operations/guides/validator-start.md

 ```

 As mentioned earlier, be sure that if you use logrotate, any script you create
-which starts the solana validator process uses "exec" to do so (example: "exec
+which starts the suprana validator process uses "exec" to do so (example: "exec
-solana-validator ..."); otherwise, when logrotate sends its signal to the
+suprana-validator ..."); otherwise, when logrotate sends its signal to the
 validator, the enclosing script will die and take the validator process with
 it.